normalization

 With a table dedicated to the phones, (design with 2 tables), the phone value depends only on the phone_id key: the tables are normalized.

-The idea of denormalization is to have data redundancy to simplify queries and make OLAP queries faster.
+The idea of denormalization is to create data redundancy to simplify queries and make OLAP queries faster.

 Redundant data : the same data / info exists in multiple tables